google/exposure-notifications-server/terraform/README.md

 Terraform will begin by creating the service accounts and enabling the services on GCP which are required to run this server.

-It will then create the database and user and apply the DB schema.
+It will then create the database and user and apply the DB schema, and run the assorted binaries with everything hooked up.

-TODO(ndmckinley): Next it will trigger a build of this project using Google Cloud Build, and run the binaries.
-In this way, code changes made to this repository can be rolled out using terraform apply.